zzhangjii/learning-library/db-devops/CloudNative200.md

 ## Test the Local Cloned Services

-### **STEP 12**: Set Feature 1 Status to In Progress
+### **STEP 11**: Set Feature 1 Status to In Progress

 In the previous steps we updated the status of the Tasks assign to Roland Dubois using the web interface to the Developer Cloud Service.
 In this step we will use the Eclipse connection to the Developer Cloud Service to update the status of Roland’s tasks.

-- Within the Oracle Cloud Connection tab, double click the Issues to expand, then double click on Mine to expand your list.
-Once you see the list of your Issues, then double click on Update Database.
+- Within the Oracle Cloud Connection tab, double click the Issues to expand, then double click on **Open** to expand the list.
+Once you see the list of the Issues, then double click on **Update Database**.

     ![](images/200/image042.png)